 It might sound obvious, but how you feel when you think about retirement can be a key indicator in deciding whether retirement is a suitable option for you at this stage in your life.

-If you feel excited or relieved when you think about retirement and have lots of different things you’d like to do with your time, this may signal that perhaps, it would be a positive and fulfilling move to make.
+If you feel excited or relieved when thinking about retirement and have several things you’d like to do with your time, this may signal that it would be a positive and fulfilling move.

-On the other hand, if you know that you don’t want to carry on working, but the thought of retirement fills you with dread – perhaps due to fears of being bored or isolated – it’s likely that you could benefit from spending more time planning your retirement and shaping it into something meaningful for you.
+On the other hand, if you know you don’t wish to carry on working, but the thought of retirement fills you with dread – perhaps due to fears of being bored or isolated – it’s likely that you could benefit from spending more time planning your retirement and shaping it into something meaningful to you.

-If this sounds familiar, perhaps while you’re still working, you could focus on taking steps outside of your comfort zone by trying some new activities or meeting new people.
+If this sounds familiar, perhaps while you’re still working, you could focus on stepping outside of your comfort zone by trying some new activities or meeting new people.

 It’s also possible that the idea of stopping work just doesn’t feel appealing because you enjoy what your job brings to your life.
 If this is the case, there’s nothing wrong with continuing to work beyond the State pension age.